chenxingqiang/jax-ml/doc/developers/contributing.rst

     each time, only the files you have modified.

-It is often helpful to keep your local feature branch synchronized with the latest changes of the main scikit-learn repository:
+It is often helpful to keep your local feature branch synchronized with the latest changes of the main jax-learn repository:

 .. prompt:: bash $